How to create a Rest API in 5'min

 Besides of properties previously set, you can configure permissions and security settings of the endpoint:

-In the Details section you can set a Default Status.
+In the Details section you can set a Default State.
 If you select PUBLIC, the elements in the Collection will be public on the applications as soon as they are created.
-If you choose DRAFT status, the elements have to made public by the CMS before being published.
+If you choose DRAFT status, the elements have to be made public in the CMS before being published.

 Manage the security of your endpoints